gemmac-coder/Readme-Generator/README.md

 I was tasked to create a professional README generator that would allow developers to answer a series of questions about their application.
 Their answers to the questions would then be returned in a README markdown, ensuring that they had a comprehensive README file for their application, which conformed to best practices.

-## Getting Started

-i.e. instructions for how to clone the repo

 ## Installation

 1. Firstly fork and clone this repo to your personal GitHub.
 Follow [these](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) instructions to fork and clone this repo.